9 minute read

 A multichannel communication definition is communicating and engaging with customers across multiple channels such as print, text, email, web portals, social media and mobile apps.

-It means you need to present the same information, whether in a digital form or physical form.
+It means you need to present the same information, whether in digital or physical form.

-Demand for multichannel communications is booming as businesses move away from telling their customers how important, time-critical information will be sent to designing customer journeys that put the customer’s channel(s) of choice first.
+Demand for multichannel communications is booming as businesses shift away from informing customers that time-critical information will be sent to designing customer journeys that prioritise the customer’s preferred channel(s).

 Why is multichannel communication so important?